Doba Reviews: What is Doba and Should You Join?

 Doba is very easy to use.
-You can search for products by keyword or category and place orders to be drop-shipped to your customers directly on the Doba site.
+You can search for products by keyword or category and place orders to be drop-shipped to your customers directly in the Doba members area.

-It has the option of exporting data on products to your own site or major online retailing platforms like Amazon and eBay.
+It has the option of exporting product data (names, descriptions, images, etc.) to your own site or major online retailing platforms like Amazon and eBay.

 Once you’ve placed an order on Doba you can check the status of it on the Doba website, but you never make contact directly with the drop-shipper that handles your order.

 Doba deals with the drop-shipper supplying your product and they dispatch it directly to your customer.

 Doba is a good service if you’re looking for an easy way to drop-ship goods to your customers, but it’s not always the cheapest option and there are alternatives that I talk about later in this Doba review.